Read your latest personalised notifications

-The programme operates on a rolling admissions process.
+The programme operates on rolling admissions.
 The sooner the complete application is submitted, the greater your chances are to join the programme.
-The approximate number of participants is 40.
+The approximate number of participants is 35 per intake.

 Before starting your application please make sure you've read all relevant information on LSE website: www.cardio-lse.net.